eam-00/Linux-Notes/Desktop-Environments/GNOME.md

 - cd onto the extracted directory
   On the directory there is a file named "metadata.json".
   Do a less on the file and look for the value on the "uuid" variable.
+- Rename the directory of the Gnome extension.
+-